sauerbraten/crudapi/README.md

 	storage.AddMap("mytype")
 	storage.AddMap("myothertype")

 Make sure that these are URL-safe, since you will access them as an URL path.

+You also need to specify who is allowed to do what with your resources.
+For this, there is the [`crudapi.Guard`](http://godoc.org/github.com/sauerbraten/crudapi#Guard) interface.
+Implementations of this interface authenticate clients, for example using API keys, and authorize their requests (you may want to offer read-only access to you API).
 Next, create a `*mux.Router` (from [gorilla/mux](http://www.gorillatoolkit.org/pkg/mux)) and mount the API:

 	router := mux.NewRouter()